lithops-cloud/applications/montecarlo/stock_prediction/readme.md

                       'region': '<BUCKET_REGION>',
                       'api_key': '<YOUR_API_KEY>'}}
 ```
+### Input data on the past stock prices
+This step is mandatory to run our example.
+The raw stock daily data need to be prepared prior used by the code.
+You can follow the next steps to create different input data.
+You may use any spreadsheet for this process or any other tool.
+- Fetch historical daily value of the stock from some reliable finance website
+- Calculate ln() function of two consecutive days ln (today price / yesterday price )
+- Calculate the variance 'var', the average 'u' and standard deviation of the previous results
+- Calculate the drift by equation drift = u - (var^2 / 2 )

 ### Execution of simulation and conclusion
 After getting the config and everything ready, a FunctionExecutor is created with the config provided in code.
-Here lithops' map_reduce function is called with *randomize_points* as map function and *process_in_circle_points* as the reduce function.
+Here lithops' map_reduce function is called with *process_forecasts* as map function and *combine_forecasts* as the reduce function.
-Then 1,000,000,000 points are generated and calculated if it is in the circular area parallelly.
+Then numbers of functions are performed parallelly.
+Then with the result a graph is being drawen showing predicted prices and number of forecasts to predict them.
 Here we took advantage of cloud functions with lithops to use outer sources for performing a vast amount of random computation and in a scenerio where we paid for the machine or sources, we would have been paying just for the time spent for computation itself.
-As it is shown below it is 211 seconds for 100 IBM Cloud Functions with 1,000,000,000 random generations and calculations.